How to Make Pumpkin Bread in 7 Easy Steps

 This bread is easy, delicious, and requires no yeast.
 I love to cook, but I'm not much of a baker, so I was a little nervous about how my bread would turn out.
 I'd never made bread from scratch before, but it turned out there was nothing to worry about.
 It rose nicely, the flavor was wonderful, and it was moist.

 Because I don't do much baking, I don't really have the types of pans required for it.
-I put the batter for the pumpkin bread into the one-loaf pan I own and a small round cake pan.
+I put the batter for the pumpkin bread into the only loaf pan I own and a small round cake pan.
 I filled each one about halfway full.
 That was the right call.
 Any more, and they would have overflowed when the bread rose.
-(Several muffin pans would have worked nicely also).
+(Several muffin pans would have worked nicely also.)